 - a) is attached to and answerable to the Central Council, - b) must report to the Council as required on the performance of its functions, - c) is staffed by Party staff, - d) shall establish and maintain participation channels for the Party membership and Sections, through regional forums and online.

-A representative of each Party Section is a voting member of any Unit on which the Section is not otherwise represented.
+A representative of a Party Section shall be added as a voting member of the Policy Research Unit if the Section is not otherwise represented in the Unit's membership.

 Central Council Committees